Revelation 2:18-20

 Heb 2:18 For in that he himself hath suffered being tempted, he is able to succour them that are tempted.

 This is but one of “two hundred thousand thousand,” false doctrines which serve to “darken the sun” as we look behind us to see Christ as He is revealed to us through our walk as the angel to the church at Thyatira.
-Rev 9 is but a part of the prophecy of this revelation of Jesus Christ.
+Revelation 9 is just part of the prophecy of this revelation of Jesus Christ.
 Here is part of what is addressed to these seven churches, which we are to read, hear and keep.

 Rev 9:1 And the fifth angel sounded, and I saw a star fall from heaven unto the earth: and to him was given the key of the bottomless pit.